-- Read this manual and all labels carefully and follow the operating procedures described. - Never operate an ATV without proper training or instruction. - Always follow the age recommendation: A child under 16 years old should never on - A child under 16 years old should never operate an ATV with engine size greater than 90 cc. - Never allow a child under age 16 to operate an ATV without adult supervision, and never allow continued use of an ATV by a child if he or she does not have the abilities to operate it safely.
+- Read this manual and all labels carefully and follow the operating procedures described. - Never operate an ATV without proper training or instruction. - Always follow the age recommendation: - A child under 16 years old should never operate an ATV with engine size greater than 90 cc. - Never allow a child under age 16 to operate an ATV without adult supervision, and never allow continued use of an ATV by a child if he or she does not have the abilities to operate it safely.